antonycourtney/tabli/src/NOTES.md

 -   While URLs are pending can apparently end up displaying / persisting empty titles.
 Not good!
 Use saved bookmark title in this case.
 -   DnD issue!

+-   What if we always showed some kind of background for every tab item, and just used a highlight on mouseover?